OscarSiba/docs.carpentries.org-archive/topic_folders/communications/guides/select-blog-tags.md

 ### Africa
 For blog posts related to Carpentries' work in Africa.

+### Artificial Intelligence
+For blog posts about artificial intellugence (AI) and its tools, including but not limited to large language models (LLMs).

 ### Assessment
 Efforts to analyze and evaluate feedback of The Carpentries work as it relates to workshops, Instructor Training, and other operations.

 ### Australasia
 For blog posts related to Carpentries' work in Australasia.

+### Board of Directors
+For blog posts about updates and announcements from The Carpentries Board of Directors, the highest governing body of The Carpentries non-profit organisation.

 ### Books
 For use in blog posts about published books directly about or written by members of The Carpentries community.